Issued on behalf of International Rugby Match Officials

 - To promote the values of the game that are central to the sport’s growth

-World Rugby Chief Executive Alan Gilpin welcomed the establishment of the body, stating: “Match officials are fundamental to the sport and their role is greater than the matches they officiate.
+World Rugby Chief Executive Alan Gilpin welcomed the development: “Match officials are fundamental to the sport and their role is greater than the matches they officiate.
 They are ambassadors, champions of our values and increasingly contributing to the future shape of the sport through their game expertise.

-“The establishment of IRMO importantly provides both a voice and a support mechanism for the world’s top match officials and will better formalise the interactions between them and World Rugby across a range of topics from law review, officiating performance and tournament provisions to commercial opportunities and mental wellbeing, all geared towards enabling them to be the best they can be on and off the field.”
+“The election of the IRMO management committee is an important step in better formalising collaboration with World Rugby and across a range of topics from law review, officiating performance and tournament provisions to commercial opportunities and mental wellbeing, all geared towards enabling them to be the best they can be on and off the field.”